DavidHoenisch/WireGuard_VPN_Server/README.md

 3. WireGuard is open source
 4. Wireguard has very good cryptographic practices.
 (Check out their website for more info)

-This is not to say that all of the rest of the protocols are junk an not worth using.
-It is to say that WireGuard is very fast, and very efficient without sacrificing security, flexibility and usability along the way.

 You can chose whichever one you want.
 OpenVPN is still a good option.
 This repo however is geared towards building and deploying WireGuard VPNs.